elunacado/Automata/README.md

 # README EVIDENCE
 ## Description
+Chalkobska is a fictional language introduced in the Dune Saga, a series of science fiction novels written by Frank Herbert.
+In the Dune universe, Chalkobska is spoken by certain communities or groups, and it plays a significant role in the cultural and social dynamics of the fictional universe.

-The language i choose was the Chalkobska from the Dune Saga, my positive test cases were
+My positive test cases for this model were
 * ichwan
 * idray
 * idras